 LEN RAWLE AT THE COMPTON THEATRE ORGAN

 Over the years so many people have worked very hard to get me to my present good shape.
-I remember Geoff Knaggs, Fred Starcken, Ron Burnett, Stan James, the late Les James, Ray Clements, John Fuhrmann, Doug Buswell, Ken Meeks, Stan Higgott, Dave Parker, Alan Harris, Malcolm Hood and Ian McLean.
+I remember Geoff Knaggs, Fred Starcken, Ron Burnett, Stan James, Les James, Ray Clements, John Fuhrmann, Doug Buswell, Ken Meeks, Stan Higgott, Dave Parker, Alan Harris, Malcolm Hood and Ian McLean.
 I hope others, whose names I cannot remember, will forgive me; they know whom they are and can take pride in their achievements.
 I thank them all most sincerely.
 Although I never got to know all their names, I should acknowledge the ladies who make the afternoon teas, an essential part of a good concert.

 I was proud to be part of the special triple anniversary in 2008.
 I turned 75 years old, TOSA W.A. was 40 years old, and together we celebrated the 20th anniversary of coming to the John Leckie Music Centre.
 Those of you who attended the anniversary concert would have thoroughly enjoyed my various tones as presented by TOSA W.A.'s patron Mr. Len Rawle.
 In 2013, I was again part of celebrations of the 25th anniversary of my installation in the John Leckie Music Centre.
-Chris had been one of the first people to play a concert on me in the John Leckie Music Centre, and was invited back to play the 25th anniversary concert.
-On that occasion, Chris McPhee ably showed that there is still a lot of life left in me.
+Chris McPhee had been one of the first people to play a concert on me in the John Leckie Music Centre, and was invited back to play the 25th anniversary concert.
+On that occasion, Chris ably showed that there is still a lot of life left in me.

 CHRIS McPHEE AT THE COMPTON ORGAN IN 2013 AND (ON THE SCREEN) IN 1989